twr14152/containerlabs_sandbox/ceos_lab/lab4/scripts/controller/README.md

 ### Build AI assisted Network Controller

 This will be a phased build out.

+Goal is to use AI to translate cli output to controller.
+No yaml no json and certainly ***no yang***....

 Current network is (2)spine(3)leaf network with three hosts one of each leaf.
 The network is evpn/vxlan buildout.